mrush-ilao/ilao-documentation/docs/source/otis_organization_locations.rst

 Holidays
 ==========
 Holidays should be set for the location and may be overwritten at the service level.
-When holidays are set for a location:

-* When used in online triage and intake, the holidays will not show up in callback hours options
-* When used in referrals, the displayed hours will show the holidays as a closed date.

 .. image:  ../assets/otis-locations-holidays.png